ryandeussing/jimhopper/_mindfulness-and-meditation/cultivating-mindfulness.md

 Finally, it is important to note that intensive meditation practice *is* intense.
 Sometimes an initial calming of the mind is followed by a great deal of inner turmoil.
 And engaging in intensive practice before one is ready can result in becoming overwhelmed.
 Because very painful experiences and memories can emerge or intensify during periods of extended silent meditation, it is important to have a foundation of skills for managing such experiences before engaging in intensive practice (see the next section, [Caution: Mindfulness Requires Readiness](#caution-mindfulness-requires-readiness)).
 Therapists who are meditators and/or experienced meditation teachers can help you determine when you are ready to engage in intensive practice.
 In addition, meditation retreat centers usually attempt to assess in advance for risk of such reactions, and have procedures in place to help people who need extra support.
 (Before doing a retreat, make sure the center has such policies and procedures in place.)

-### Formal practice vs. weaving mindfulness into daily life
+### Formal Practice vs. Weaving Mindfulness Into Daily Life

 Daily meditation practice and intensive meditation practices are formal practices.
 That is, they involve very specific and structured routines, and take place in time and space separated from one's regular life, whether that's a half-hour of sitting meditation in the morning after waking or a week-long meditation retreat every summer.
 The point of such practices, however, is not to become a better meditator in such artificial situations.
 The point is to transform your mind and heart in ways that bring greater kindness, compassion, love, freedom and happiness into *all aspects of your life*.